 For one thing, many people only notice household problems when they’re home for an extended period of time.
 Lockdown means more people are spending time in their homes and finding things that need to be repaired.

 Being on call over the long weekend and making sure people know they can call you for plumbing, carpentry, electric and general household work will help generate business during your time off.

 You don’t need to know how to mix fancy cocktails in order to be a good bartender.
 If you’re quick on your feet, organised and friendly, you can serve most drinks with just a little training.
 Many bars and pubs are always looking for staff to fill in part time.
 Check with your local establishments if they need some extra help over the long weekend.

 You can volunteer for training before the long weekend or learn through tutorials at home.
 Either way, if you know how to serve drinks, then consider bartending.
 Patrons are also known to be generous tippers, so be sure to keep a smile and the drinks flowing!

 Don’t be caught sleeping this upcoming long weekend.
-With the Chinese New Year and Valentine’s Day incoming, the 12th to the 14th of February is a great time to get out there (or stay home) and make some extra money through some of the part time jobs available now.
+With numerous public holidays coming in, it’s a great time to get out there (or stay home) and make some extra money through some of the part time jobs available now.